steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 #### UI
         Why is Sigma Low hidden?

-        Add enabling checkboxes.
         Add switch for Development controls.
 (Settings Gear?)
-        Create a graphic image for the silhouette profile.
 #### Solver
     Runtime error does not propagate back to UI.
         The runtime failure happens during the DependencyManager processing (FileGenerate) so it is not synchronous with the Put request.